chenyanzz/hosts_add_github/README.md

 # hosts_add_github

-To add Github's hosts into Win.Hosts, since it's tooooooo slow to load images or so.
+To add Github's IPs into hosts file, since it's tooooooo slow to load images or so.

 Using Hosts data from [repo 'GitHub520'](https://github.com/521xueweihan/GitHub520)

-You can add "pythonw {thisfile}" to your [Windows Task Schedule]
+On Windows, you can add "pythonw {thisfile}" to your [Windows Task Schedule]

+On a Unix-like OS, you can run it automatically using [Cron](https://wiki.archlinux.org/index.php/Cron#Configuration)